-Examples may include, but are not limited to, case study, problem-based scenarios, computer simulations, web-based and distance technologies, and field or community experiences.
+Teaching approaches and strategies may include case studies, problem-based scenarios, computer simulations, skills training kits, web-based and distance technologies, and field or community experiences.
 Instructional methods are conducive to students' capabilities and learning needs.
-Faculty and program administrators ensure that instructional techniques and delivery strategies are compatible with the program objectives and curricular offerings.
+Faculty and program administrators ensure that instructional techniques and delivery strategies promote the achievement of stated program goals and competencies.

-Directed study is permissible on a case by case basis and credit may be awarded.
-No more than 10 percent of the didactic portion a student's program may be delivered in this format.
+Directed study is permissible on a case-by-case basis and credit may be awarded.
+No more than 10% of the didactic portion of a student's program may be delivered in this format.
 Directed study must be under the supervision of a faculty member and a learning contract, signed by the faculty member and the student, must be developed to ensure that the course objectives are met.
 Directed study is the exception and not the rule.
 The number of courses that a student is allowed to take independently is limited.